lebpac/lebpac.github.io/bbq.md

 **All food truck orders must be placed by 9 pm on Sunday, September 20.** If you want food from the food truck, you need to order ahead.

 {% capture munchalunch_link %}{% link munchalunch.html %}{% endcapture %}
-{% include link.html link=munchalunch_link text="🍔 Pre-order through MunchaLunch" %}
+{% include link.html text="🍔 Pre-order through MunchaLunch" %}

 Please note the food truck isn't able to accommodate severe food allergies.
 Families with dietary restrictions are welcome to bring their own food.